-The answer would be, it depends.
-If the infection is coming from the tooth you may be out of luck such as the situations listed above.
-Although if the infection is coming from the gums which surrounds the tooth, it may be helpful.
+The answer would be, it depends because if the infection is coming from the tooth you may be out of luck such as in the situations listed above.
+Although if the infection is coming from the gums which surrounds the tooth, Listerine may be helpful.
 In fact, it may be the best mouthwash for a gum infection.

 Gum infections can be caused by germs and also by plaque.
 Listerine does just that, reduces germs and plaque.
 If you have plaque and tartar sitting next to your gums, it can swell up like in the photo above.
 The mouth rinse can certainly help in controlling the swollen gums.
 It may not cure it completely but it can at least prevent it from getting even worse.

 There is a caveat though, if your soft plaque has turned into hard plaque, it is called calculus.
 Calculus cannot be removed by Listerine.
 The hard calculus or hard tartar can only be removed by a professional dentist or dental hygienist.
 In that case, you would be required to schedule an appointment with our LIC office because the Listerine would not be able to help you.

 Other scenarios where the mouth rinse can't help

 Last but not least, another instance where the mouth rinse would not help would be if the infection turns into severe facial swelling from a tooth abscess.
 This is when your face just swells up so much that it looks like you gained weight.

 Tooth infections causing swellings like this is a full blown abscess would need to be drained by a healthcare professional.
 A home remedy like Listerine cannot fight this type of facial swelling.
 If you happen to have this, you would need to go see a specialist, an oral surgeon, or go to your local emergency department of a hospital.